Best Ski Helmets of 2026

 Care and maintenance

-When storing your helmet, choose a cool, dry place away from direct sunlight.
-Avoid exposure to extreme temperatures, as this can impact the helmet's performance over time.
+Store your helmet in a cool, dry place away from direct sunlight and extreme heat, which can degrade materials over time.

 When to replace a helmet